notmuch/notmuch/doc/notmuch-emacs.rst

 =================

 This manual covers only the Emacs interface to Notmuch.
-For information on the command line interface, see See section “Description” in Notmuch Manual Pager.
+For information on the command line interface, see section “Description” in the Notmuch Manual Pages.
 To save typing, we will sometimes use *notmuch* in this manual to refer to the Emacs interface to Notmuch.
-If the distinction should every be important, we’ll refer to the Emacs interface as *notmuch-emacs*.
+When this distinction is important, we’ll refer to the Emacs interface as *notmuch-emacs*.

 Notmuch-emacs is highly customizable via the the Emacs customization framework (or just by setting the appropriate variables).
-We try to point out relevant variables in this manual, but in order to avoid duplication of information, but you can usually find the most detailed description in the variables docstring.
+We try to point out relevant variables in this manual, but in order to avoid duplication of information, you can usually find the most detailed description in the variables' docstring.

 notmuch-hello
 =============